-- Cowardly Lion: Lampshades this should she be the one to fight Eremiah she'll admit to being afraid of her adoptive mother, but also that she won't back down either.
+- Cowardly Lion: Lampshades this should she be the one to fight Eremiya she'll admit to being afraid of her adoptive mother, but also that she won't back down either.

 - Dark Magical Girl: In a sense.
 She's kind and rather fragile, though cold enough to say to Kris that she never cared about him or any of the other 7th Platoon.
 It all turns out to be an act, however she has no choice but to be this trope.

 - Death Seeker: Becomes this by the time Marth's army finally fights her again.
-My Unit and Marth end up snapping her out of it, though.
+Kris and Marth end up snapping her out of it, though.

 - Defusing The Tykebomb: Kris manages to reason Katarina into joining Marth's army by having a heart-to-heart with her.

-- Deuteragonist: While the Avatar and Marth share the protagonist role with regards to the main story, Katarina is the main focus and primary character of the Assassins subplot, the DLC of the same name, and the closest thing the prologue has to an antagonist.
+- Deuteragonist: While Kris and Marth share the protagonist role with regards to the main story, Katarina is the main focus and primary character of the Assassins subplot, the DLC of the same name, and the closest thing the prologue has to an antagonist.

 - Extreme Doormat: Early on, she ponders whether or not Marth will punish her for making the group disobey direct orders in order to save villagers from a group of bandits.
 This is more significant when you realize that she was raised from childhood to obey any orders given to her without question.

 - In Love with the Mark: Subverted.
-She falls in love with the Avatar, not Marth, though once the former interferes with her orders then she will fight him all the same.
+She falls in love with Kris (if the character is masculine), not Marth, though once the former interferes with her orders then she will fight him all the same.

 - I Owe You My Life: The reason behind her loyalty to Kris later on.